 Christians believe that the Creator came to earth as Jesus and offered himself as a voluntary sacrifice to allow any person who would acknowledge Jesus as Lord to be forgiven of their sin and to gain entrance into eternal life.
 While sinners do not have to die to pay for their sins, they must make a personal covenant with Jesus; accepting His sacrifice as their own and allowing the Spirit of God to enter into them and to guide their future actions.
 Christ’s sacrifice is the action of a truly merciful God in the face of humanities inability to live sinless lives.

 Contrary to the understanding and teaching of Mohammad, true Christians do not believe in three gods but in only one.
 Christians believe that the words of Genesis in the Torah are accurate and that mankind is made in the image of the Creator.
-I believe that mankind is composed of three parts: body, soul and spirit as the Creator is three-in-one in a much more profound and inexplicable way.
-Contrary to what Mohammad taught the Christian God is Father, Jesus and Holy Spirit, not Father, Son and Mary.
+We believe that mankind is composed of three parts: body, soul and spirit as the Creator is three-in-one in a much more profound and inexplicable way.
+Contrary to what Mohammad taught the Christian God is a trinity comprised of the Father, Jehovah, the Son, Jesus and the Holy Spirit, (not Father, Son and Mary as Mohammad taught).

-Given the many discrepancies between the Bible and the Koran I have come to the conclusion that Mohammad was not a prophet of Jahweh nor was the Koran the work of the Creator.
-I ask any Muslim that is earnestly seeking the true God of Abraham to consider what I have written above and to research the facts.
-I believe that a sincere and open-minded search into all the available documentary evidence will convince you that Islam is not the true faith of the God of Abraham.
-I’d also ask you to pray to the God of Abraham, Isaac and Jacob for clarity and revelation.
-I am told that many Muslims who have earnestly directed their prayers to the Creator (rather than to Allah) have received dreams and visions of Jesus and have been shown them that Islam is a false religion.
+Given the many discrepancies between the Bible and the Koran we have come to the conclusion that Mohammad was not a prophet of Jehovah nor was the Koran the work of the Creator.
+We ask any Muslim that is earnestly seeking the true God of Abraham to consider what we have written above and to research the facts.
+We believe that a sincere and open-minded search into all the available documentary evidence will convince you that Islam is not the true faith of the God of Abraham.
+We would also ask you to pray to the God of Abraham, Isaac and Jacob for clarity and revelation.
+We are told that many Muslims who have earnestly directed their prayers to the Creator (rather than to Allah) have received dreams and visions of Jesus and have been shown them that Islam is a false religion.

 - To The Muslim Reader